-Your Murphy eye doctor will ask you to look through a phoropter – an instrument used to test individual lenses on each eye during an eye exam – and look at the Snellen chart placed 20 feet away.
+Your Murphy and Wylie eye doctor will ask you to look through a phoropter – an instrument used to test individual lenses on each eye during an eye exam – and look at the Snellen chart placed 20 feet away.
 Your eye doctor will prescribe the lenses that provide you with the clearest and most comfortable vision.

 In many offices, where 20 feet of space may not be available, you’ll be asked to view the chart through a mirror.
 This provides the same visual experience as if you were standing 20 feet away.